EXTON OpSuS Mini/Gnome/KDE 32bit/64bit Linux Live USB - version 140119, 140117 respectively 131124

-EXTON OpSuS 13.1 KDE is based on openSUSE 13.1, released 20131119.
-EXTON OpSuS KDE uses kernel 3.11.6 and KDE 4.11.3.
+EXTON OpSuS Gnome/KDE uses kernel 3.11.6 and Gnome 3.10/KDE 4.11.3.
 Installed programs: Among many other programs, Firefox, Thunderbird, FileZilla, Gimp, Vlc, NetworkManager, GParted and LibreOffice.
-Study the full list of PACKAGES.
 You'll run the system as root or as the ordinary user live.
 Root's and live's password is root/live.
 EXTON OpSuS can easily be installed to hard drive (of those who so desire).
 That is directly while running the system from a USB stick.
-All programs have been updated to the latest available stable version as of November 24, 2013.
+All programs have been updated to the latest available stable version as of January 17, 2014 (Gnome version) respectively November 24, 2013 (KDE version).
 The system language is English.

-Installing to a USB stick and/or to hard drive
+Installing to a USB stick with persistence and then to hard drive

 After installing EXTON OpSuS 13.1 to a USB stick, you can change the system completely and then install the system to a hard drive.
-You can also continue to have it only on the USB stick and run EXTON OpSuS on any computer you want.
-If you install EXTON OpSuS on a large enough (and fast) USB stick, you can go ahead and install for example Cinnamon, Mate or Xfce4.
+You can also continue to have it only on the USB stick and run EXTON OpSuS (all three versions) on any computer you want.
+If you install EXTON OpSuS on a large enough (and fast) USB stick, you can go ahead and install for example LXDE, Mate or Xfce4.
 All your system changes are automatically saved to the USB stick.

 1. You shall/must install EXTON OpSuS 13.1 on a USB stick.